Two Covid-19 vaccines "may mean avoiding 10 days of self-quarantine" | ExBulletin

 Two Covid-19 vaccines “may mean avoiding 10 days of self-quarantine”

-People who have two Covid-19 jabs and come into contact with someone infected with the virus may soon escape 10 days of self-quarantine.
+people Anyone who has two Covid-19 jabs and comes into contact with someone infected with the virus may soon escape 10 days of self-quarantine.

 Authorities reportedly are considering abolishing the 10-day quarantine period under a plan to use daily tests instead.

-The Times is said to be enthusiastic about replacing quarantine with daily tests by Health Minister Matt Hancock, but a study of 40,000 people by UK chief medical officer Chris Whitty.
-Reported that the policy would be approved only after being satisfied with the results.
+Times Reported by the Minister of Health Matt Hancock It is said that it is keen to replace quarantine with daily tests, but this policy is only after Professor Chris Whitty, UK Chief Medical Officer, is satisfied with the results of a study of 40,000 people.
+It will be approved.

-Linda Bauld, a professor of public health at the University of Edinburgh, told Times Radio that it’s already happening in the United States.
+Linda Bauld, a professor of public health at the University of Edinburgh, said: Times Radio It’s already happening in the United States.

 “The Centers for Disease Control and Prevention changed its guidance shortly before, saying that those who received both vaccines and those who were about 10-14 days after the second dose did not need to be self-quarantined.
 Direction, “she said.